Violet-coder/COVID-19-Volunteer-Platform/README.md

 Clicking the View/Edit button at each row allows the admin user to view or modify a volunteer’s profile.
 Please note that admin can only modify part of the volunteer’s profile information, including location, links, and description.
 After editing, please click the Update Profile button at the bottom of the page, a success message will pop up and the user profile is updated.

 ##### Delete Volunteer User:
 If you click the Delete button at the last column.
 A confirming window will  pop up and the selected user will be deleted if you choose “Yes”.
-Organizations Management:
-Please click the Home button at the navigation bar to go back to the Administration page.
-Click the second button “ORGANIZATIONS”.
-There is a list of organizations.
+Once the volunteer is deleted, the volunteer's account and all the applications that he/she has made will be removed.The post he/she has applied will remove the volunteer's data.

 #### Organizations Management:
 Please click the Home button at the navigation bar to go back to the Administration page.
 Click the second button “ORGANIZATIONS”.
 There is a list of organizations.

 ##### View/Edit Organization Profile:
-Similar to volunteer management, the admin can also edit the organization profile information except email.
+Similar to volunteer management, the admin can also edit the organization profile information except the email and organization name.

 ##### Delete Organization User:
 You can delete an organization user by clicking the Delete button.
+It will delete the organization's account, its published posts, and all the applications that belongs to the posts.

 #### Posts Management:
 Go back to the Administration Entry page and click the third entry “POSTS”.
 You will enter the post management page which displays a list of posts.
 For each post, there are three buttons “Approved/Approve”, View and Delete.